 If voters approve a tax to fund local public schools, charters are entitled to a fair share.

 That’s the upshot of a court ruling issued last week in Indian River County.
-Voters there approved an extra property tax to levy fund operational expenses for their schools in 2010.
+Voters there approved an extra property tax levy to fund operational expenses for their schools in 2010.
 At the time, charter schools enrolled roughly five percent of public-school students in the county, so, according to TC Palm, the district allowed charter schools to receive five percent of the funding raised by the tax.

 In the years since, charter schools have grown.
 They now enroll some 12 percent of students in the county.
 But they still receive the same 5 percent of funding from the discretionary property tax.

 Local charter schools contended that distribution was unfair, and took the district to court.